Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

-This completes our derivation.
-Note in particular that the above argument is worked out in complete generality: it is true for all Hecke groups H$ (m) $, and applies to the coefficients of their associated hyperelliptic curves.
-For $ m=3 $, these kinds of equations have appeared in the context of a $ \mathcal{N} = 2 $ supersymmetric gauge theories \cite{Huang:2013eja,Billo:2015pjb,Billo:2015jyt,Ashok:2015cba,Ashok:2016oyh} and are referred to as modular anomaly equations.
-Since the above equation constrains the dependence of the $ A_k $ on the quasi-automorphic Eisenstein series $ E_2 $, we will refer to them (more generally) as anomaly equations.
+Note in particular that the above argument is worked out in complete generality: it is true for all Hecke groups ${\rm H}(m)$, and applies to the coefficients of their associated hyperelliptic curves.
+For $ m=3 $, these kinds of equations have appeared in the context of topological string theory and superconformal gauge theories \cite{Ashok:2015cba,Ashok:2016oyh,Billo:2015pjb,Billo:2015jyt,Huang:2013eja} and are referred to as modular anomaly equations.
+Since the above equation constrains the dependence of the $ A_k^{(m)} $ on the quasi-automorphic Eisenstein series $ E_2^{(m)} $, we will refer to them (more generally) as anomaly equations.

-The constant $ c $ is a matter of convention, but we will treat it as being universal ({\em i.e.}, the same for all Hecke groups) for convenience; for the special case $ m=3 $, it is possible to fix this constant unambiguously, as in this case the corresponding elliptic curve can be fixed independently of the above discussion.
+The constant $ c $ is a matter of convention, but we will treat it as being universal (i.e., the same for all Hecke groups) for convenience; for the case $ m=3 $, we fix this constant to be $ c = 1/4 $ by appealing to a well-known factorisation of the elliptic curve associated to the modular group, which we discuss in Section \ref{examples}.

-Integrating the anomaly equations fixes the dependence of $ A_k $ on the quasi-automorphic form $ E_2 $.
-In order to determine $ A_k $ completely, we must supply a boundary condition that fixes the purely automorphic pieces.
-In the following section, we highlight one possible choice of boundary condition that will be useful in later sections.
+Integrating the anomaly equations fixes the dependence of $ A_k^{(m)} $ on the quasi-automorphic form $ E_2^{(m)} $.
+In order to determine $ A_k^{(m)} $ completely, we must supply a boundary condition that fixes the purely automorphic pieces.
+We now highlight one possible choice of boundary condition that will be useful in later sections.